Dawlau/adugo/README.md

 - create matrix of 7x5 representing the game table
 - each cell in the matrix will be a tuple ((character, selected); 'j' - for jaguar, 'd' - for dog and None for nothing)
 - map grid cell to number and reversed
-- create adjancency list for the grid
+- create adjacency list for the grid
 - create matrix for on screen positions
 - create "Draw segment" function that draws a segment between a pair of grid cells (for circles use dx, dy differences to move the segment from origin to outside; to calculate dx, dy you should check where the second cell is relative to the first: up, down, left, right)